Guido Shares Italy's Best Kept Secrets...

 An excellent restaurant to experience the best of the Pugliese kitchen is L'Antico Arco in via Celso 4.

 The island of Favignana is a paradise island to the west of Sicily.
-Here you will find few cars and little else besides stunning natural beauty, turquoise seas and total relax.
+Here you will find few cars and little else besides stunning natural beauty, turquoise seas, and total relaxation.

-"There's a lot on offer in Cervinia; Europe's highest ski-lifts, skiing all year round and a pretty little village to charm just about anyone.
-Best place to stay is the White Angel Hotel (click for photos and more info)."
+"There's a lot on offer in Cervinia: Europe's highest ski lifts, skiing all year round, and a pretty little village to charm just about anyone.
+The best place to stay is the White Angel Hotel (click for photos and more info)."

 For some other ski resorts we like visit our guide.

 Guido's advice: "Only an hour by car from Turin is Champdepraz and the outstanding Park Hotel Mont Avic.
-You're 1,300 metres above sea level, surrounded by the Mont Avic National Park.
-You can get here by car but this is literally the end of the road - to go farther you'll need to cycle or walk.
+You're 1,300 meters above sea level, surrounded by the Mont Avic National Park.
+You can get here by car, but this is literally the end of the road—to go farther, you'll need to cycle or walk.

 If you enjoy my site, I'd love your support.